4 Force Management

 Weapon Specialist

-Random Special Pilot Ability Table, Combat Vehicles, Airborne Units, and Infantry
+Random Special Pilot Abilities - Combat Vehicles, Airborne Units, and Infantry -

-Dropship Customization: Commanders may customize their dropship to better support their force.
-Commanders are encouraged to name their dropship before using this rule.
+DropShip Customization: Commanders may customize their DropShip to better support their force.
+Commanders are encouraged to name their DropShip before using this rule.
+Commanders should keep track of their DropShip customizations, as shown on the sample DropShip tracking.

 Level Increase